malmanigit/muSim/docs/source/index.rst

 and RNNs in order to capture the underlying dynamics used by the motor cortex to generate movement.

-Check out the :doc:`installation` section to install necessary requirements, and :ref:`usage` for setting up, training, and evaluating the resulting DRL algorithm.
+Check out the :doc:`installation` section to install necessary requirements, and :doc:`usage` for setting up, training, and evaluating the resulting DRL algorithm.

 .. note::